 All structures with an invert must be installed with the area under the haunches well compacted and all voids filled.
 The most popular method of preparing the foundation is by excavating to a flat surface and then carefully tamping the fill under the haunches of the structure.
-See Figure 1 for typical methods of bedding the structures.
+See Figure 1 for guidance.